 The Research & Innovation Division engages local and overseas researchers to work on research projects, provide research advisory, conduct workshops and seminars for the Continuing Education and Training (CET) practitioners and policy makers, as well as the research community.

 Work arrangements for these engagements vary according to the level of expertise and experience of the individual as well as the roles undertaken for each project.
-These arrangements fall broadly into these three categories of schemes:
+These arrangements fall broadly into these four categories of schemes:

 The provisions for these schemes include the engagement fees or honorarium, travel and accommodation if applicable.